Chapter

 size that had me reeling from a relief so palpable that, for a moment,

 it was more dizzying than my exhaustion.
-The creature I feared most had
+The creature I feared the most

 hadn’t, in my current state, he wouldn’t have needed to kill me; I’d